(I may earn a small commission from the products mentioned in this post.)

 In this article, I’ll share my thoughts on when to have TKR and several things to consider before making the decision to have TKR.
 We all know it’s a big decision, in fact, it’s life-changing.

-Your doctor may have already told you that your knee joint is ready to be replaced, but only you can decide how long you can tolerate the pain and be happy with your quality of life.
+Your doctor may have already told you that your knee joint is ready to be replaced, but only you can decide how long you can tolerate the pain and be happy with your quality of life before you make the decision to have TKR.

 Learn From My TKR Experience

 I continued to stay active, playing basketball and softball on a regular basis.
-As time went by my remaining cartilage began to wear.
+As time went by my remaining cartilage began to wear away.

 The pain began to present itself regularly in my 40’s and the knee would often swell after activity.
 I began to take anti-inflammatories and I would often ice my knee after activity.

 In my early 50’s I made an appointment with an orthopedic surgeon.
-He took x-rays and said I was definitely a candidate for knee replacement.
+He took x-rays,had me go for an MRI and said I was definitely a candidate for knee replacement.

 He told me that when the pain became unbearable that I should come back and schedule the surgery.
 I had done some research and knew at that time that knee replacements would last about 15 years.

 At this time I developed a pronounced limp and my leg began to bow.
-If you’re a young guy or gal and considering TKR, I want to share 10 pieces of advice with you – take it from someone who could have had knee replacement in my 40’s but waited for twenty years.
+If you’re a young guy or gal and considering TKR, I want to share 9 nuggets of advice with you – take it from someone who could have had knee replacement in my 40’s but waited for twenty years.

-9 Pieces Of Advice For Young TKR Patients
+9 Pieces Of Nuggets For Young TKR Patients

 #1 TKR Will Not Take You Back To Your Youth